mspncp/gosu-wiki/To Do.md

   * Make MacUtility.hpp public
   * Fix attached example program
   * @ivar to Sample in SampleInstance, to Image in GLTexInfo to prevent GC desasters
-  * Find out why glGetError apparently returns an error in Gosu (where? why?)
   * Image::insert/Bitmap::insert should memcpy if possible
   * Expose Gosu Directories in Ruby
 ## Gosu Touch